 -

-- Hover over the Microsoft Azure Storage tile in the panel that slides out on the right, and then Select Provider.
-The panel then summarizes the next steps for you.
+- Hover over the Microsoft Azure Storage tile in the panel that slides out on the right.

 Step 6.
 Configure your storage account destination in Pendo